Grawl/Idenity/README.md

 - `deploy` task to publish and deliver files to remote server
 	- [`vinyl-ftp`](https://github.com/morris/vinyl-ftp) to deploy to FTP
 	- [`gulp-gh-pages`](https://github.com/shinnn/gulp-gh-pages) to deploy to Github Pages
-	- Make a choice in Yeoman generator which of these to use?
+	- Make a choice in Yeoman generator which of these to use
 - [Yeoman](http://yeoman.io/) support to deliver System with handy generator that will ask you for new project name, port to launch local server and maybe some other things to customize

 	Example CLI: